 Immunotherapy.
-Immunotherapy (also called biologic therapy) is designed to boost the body’s natural defenses to fight cancer.
-It uses materials either made by the body or in a laboratory to bolster, target, or restore immune system function.
+Immunotherapy is designed to boost the body’s natural defenses to fight cancer.
+It uses materials either made by the body or in a laboratory to improve, target, or restore immune system function.
 One example of immunotherapy is a cancer vaccine , which stimulates a person’s immune system to recognize and attack cancer cells.
 A number of clinical trials have been done or are underway to study vaccines in a variety of types of cancer, including pancreatic cancer.
 Depending on the circumstances, vaccines may be given either after, during, or instead of chemotherapy.
 Learn more about immunotherapy .

 Targeted therapy.
 As discussed in the Treatment section, erlotinib is the only targeted therapy currently approved for pancreatic cancer, in combination with gemcitabine.
 Other drugs that may help block tumor growth and spread are being studied for pancreatic cancer, both as single drugs and as part of combination therapy.
-However, to date no other targeted therapies (including bevacizumab [Avastin] and cetuximab [Erbitux]) have been shown to increase survival for patients with pancreatic cancer.
-Research is also focused on new drugs that stop a gene called Ras is often mutated in pancreatic cancer, and drugs that target this gene are being studied, either alone or in combination with other types of targeted therapy or chemotherapy.
-Researchers are also looking to develop drugs that cause problems with the stroma, which is noncancerous tissue that surrounds cancer cells, is involved in maintaining the cancer, and may be a physical barrier preventing drugs from reaching the tumor.
+However, to date no other targeted therapies, including bevacizumab (Avastin) and cetuximab (Erbitux), have been shown to increase survival for patients with pancreatic cancer.
+A gene called Ras is often mutated in pancreatic cancer, and drugs that target this gene are being studied, either alone or in combination with other types of targeted therapy or chemotherapy.
+Researchers are also studying drugs that can break down the stroma, which is the fibrous tissue that surrounds cancer cells, is involved in maintaining the cancer, and may be a physical barrier preventing drugs from reaching the tumor.
 Learn more about targeted therapy .

 Gene therapy.
 Gene therapy is the delivery of specific genes to cancer cells, which are often carried by specially designed viruses.
 These include normal genes that are delivered into the center of cancer cells; as the cancer cells divide, the working genes that were inserted in the cell replace the abnormal genes that contribute to cancer growth.

 Chemotherapy.
 Several drugs have shown promise for advanced pancreatic cancer.
-These include TH-302, a drug that works when oxygen is low (called hypoxia) and MM-398, a different form of a drug called irinotecan.
+These include TH-302, a drug that works when oxygen is low (called hypoxia); and MM-398, a different formulation of a drug called irinotecan.
 Another drug called tegafur-gimeracil-oteracil potassium (TS-1) works similarly to capecitabine; it is commonly used in other parts of the world, such as Asia, but is not currently approved in the United States.